publitas/docs/source/js.md

 });
 ```

-`showExtrenalContent` returns a proxy on which you can register event listeners.
+`showExternalContent` returns a proxy on which you can register event listeners.
 The only supported event at the moment is `close` which gets triggered whenever the user closes the iframe.
 The syntax is shown in the second example on the right.
 For a full use case, check the next section on setting custom product actions.

 ## Custom Product Action